geoffryan/afterglowpy/README.md

 `specType` can be 0 (global cooling time, no inverse compton) or 1 (global cooling time, inverse compton).

-For jet-like afterglows (`jetTypes` -2, -1, 0, 1, 2, and 4) `pars` has 11 required keyword arguments:
+For jet-like afterglows (`jetTypes` -2, -1, 0, 1, 2, and 4) `kwargs` has 11 required keyword arguments:
 - `thetaObs` viewing angle in radians
 - `E0` on-axis isotropic equivalent energy in erg
 - `thetaCore` half-width of the jet core in radians (jetType specific)